 The Topline

-Talking out both sides of his mouth
+Talking out of both sides of his mouth

 There once was a time when Mark Carney lectured the world on “unburnable” carbon , scolding CEOs that fossil fuels were a bad bet in a shifting economic and regulatory landscape.

 Well hidey ho, look who’s making carbon a cornerstone of his national projects agenda.
 It’s not much of a surprise, either.
-At the end of the day, Carney is a businessman first – the dollar talks, and everything else comes after.
+At the end of the day, Carney is a businessman first.
+The dollar talks, and everything else comes after.

-First, he killed the carbon tax, which was terrible optics out of the gate for a climate-friendly political newbie announcing himself as a new prime minister.
-Killing the consumer carbon price, while a popular move with Canadians, is bad policy.
-The fuel charge gave individuals a first-hand glimpse of the costs associated.
-You saw one price on your heating bill, then you saw a rebate cheque roll in.
+The fuel charge gave individuals a first-hand glimpse of the costs associated with burning fossil fuels.
+Those eligible saw one price on your heating bill, then they saw a rebate cheque roll in.
 It showed that by cutting personal emissions, you could save money.
 It was the one mechanism that ordinary Canadians could see working.
 But now it’s baby, bye bye bye.

 You know what’s also in the national interest?
 Ensuring our grandkids are able to breathe the same clean air that we had growing up.
 You know what else?
 Sustaining all life on this already-warming planet.